mingdaoai/screencast-app/README.md

-# Screen and Camera Recorder
+# Screencast Software

 This project allows you to record your screen and camera simultaneously.
-It uses the `MediaRecorder` API to record the screen and camera streams, and the `MediaStream` API to display the streams.

 ## Features

 - Record screen and camera simultaneously
 - Download recorded videos

-- Stop recording
+## AI Prompt

-The prompt for AI is:
+This project was created using Cursor, an AI code editor.
+The initial prompt for AI was:

 - I want to create a screen and camera recorder that allows me to record my screen and camera simultaneously.
 - I want to be able to download the recorded videos separately after stopping the recording.